FabricTOC/FabricTOC/docs/AdminGuide/KeyConcepts/IdentityandMembership/IdentityandMembership.md

-# Identity and Trusted Membership
+# Identity and Membership

 Identities really matter in a Hyperledger Fabric blockchain network!
 That's because a principal's **identity determines the exact permissions over resources that they have in a blockchain network**.
 Most importantly, **a principal's identity must have two qualities** -- it must be **verified** (a real identity, in other words), and it must also come from a **trusted** source.

 These two identity concepts -- verification and trust -- are provided by a **Public Key Infrastructure** (PKI) and a **Membership Service Provider** (MSP), respectively.
 A PKI is a set of existing internet standards which provide secure communications for many different types of networks, whereas an MSP is a Hyperledger Fabric concept for managing identities in a blockchain network.
-In combination, a PKI and an MSP form the definition of the **trusted members** of a blockchain network.
+In combination, a PKI and an MSP form the definition of the **members** of a blockchain network.

 ## <a name="Scenario"></a>A simple scenario to explain verification and trust